When the fire alarm went off, I knew I had gone too far.

 - 2 cloves garlic

-- 1 tsp smoked paprika, Spanish variety if possible
+- 1 teaspoon smoked paprika, Spanish variety if possible

 - Place the ribs in a pot of cold water - ensuring the water covers them, over a medium heat.
 Allow the mixture to come to a boil.